siddhi-sundar/ai_tools_creatives-/README.md

-# Creative AI Tools: What Artists Need To Know
+# Creative AI Tools: What Creators Need To Know
 *Last Updated: September 23, 2025*

 Hi, I'm Siddhi!
 My mission is to help artists better navigate the AI era.